pankalos/schema-api/README.md

 2. A storage class that supports at least RWO mode
 3. A storage backend for exchanging input/output with the external world
 4. [TESK](https://github.com/elixir-cloud-aai/TESK?tab=readme-ov-file)
-5. PostgreSQL for Schema API backend
+5. PostgreSQL for the Schema-API backend
 6. [Schema-API](https://schema.athenarc.gr/docs/schema-api/)
 7. Schema-Lab